 Calculation of Iterated-Integral Signatures and Log Signatures explains enough algebra in explicit detail to understand what the Log Signature is. arxiv. original code. demonstration.
 September 2016 presentation.

-Invariants of multidimensional time series based on their iterated-integral signature with Joscha Diehl exhibits those elements of the signature which are invariant to a) linear transformations b) rotations and c) coordinate permutaion. arxiv.
+Invariants of multidimensional time series based on their iterated-integral signature with Joscha Diehl exhibits those elements of the signature which are invariant to a) linear transformations b) rotations and c) coordinate permutations. arxiv.
+J Acta Appl Math.

 Mathsys Introduction to Computing 2017